ipthomas/ttxdwuser/README.md

 Deployment

     The Event Service utilises environment variables for configuration of the service.
     If the service is deployed in AWS as a lambda service, the lambda configuration/environment variables are used.
     Deployment on a local server utilises the envvars.json file in the root folder of the application.
+    When the application is started or triggered it automattically loads the environment vars from the relevant configuration (file or AWS vars).

     Example envvars.json

         {
             "DB_USER": "your db admin username",
             "DB_PASSWORD": "your db admin password",
             "DB_HOST": "your db host",